PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 # => "USER.753FT97S1FD3SRYPTVPQQ64F7HCEAZMWVBKG0C2MYMS5MJ3SBT6G"
 ```

-My client will now keep a local copy of my friend's DB on disk at all times.
+My client will now keep a local copy of my friend's DB on disk at all times, assuming I have received a "bundle" for the user.
 Since Pigeon is an offline-only protocol, she will need to mail me an SD Card with her files.
 We will cover this later in the "Bundles" section.

 If you ever lose track of who your peers are, you can call `db.all_peers` to get a list: